Mister Rogers' Neighborhood season 9

 The following is a list of episodes from the ninth season of the PBS series, Mister Rogers' Neighborhood, which aired from 1976 to 1979.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Remembering)

 Rogers takes viewers to his garage, which is filled with all of the show's puppets, scripts, videotapes, and other memorabilia.
 He and Mr. McFeely watch a videotape of episode 32 from season 2.
 In the Neighborhood of Make-Believe, X reminds Lady Aberlin how to prepare the crystal ball for gazing into the future.